IDoCodingStuffs/python-doodles/freeform-log.md

 ### 9 AM
 Moved the avg pooling to after the transformer encoder call.
 Let's see if it trains now.
 Actually nevermind that, I will try the BERT trick and also realized I was doing the padding wrong, so fixed that.

+### 10 AM
+I have been missing the final softmax all along lmfao.
+No wonder the loss was fluctuating so much.